moodyhunter/MOS/docs/usage/cmdline.md

-# 2. Kernel Command Line
+# Kernel Command Line Options

 A `cmdline` is a argv-like string that's passed to the kernel by the bootloader.
 It can be used to configure the kernel at runtime.
 The kernel will parse the given